About | Disclaimer | Webmaster

 The current GUI is mainly created for developing the time service.
 Meanwhile, it has become a valuable tool for diagnosing platforms.
 It runs optionally.

-The output is split into three tabs: all output tab, error messages, and Refine Performance Counter Offset tab.
+The output is split into four tabs: the all output tab, the error messages tab, the Calibrated Performance Counter Offset tab, and the NTP Offset tab.
 The text output within the first two tabs is produced using the queued qfprintf(…) function.
 This function makes its message time stamped and shows also some other parameters of the output piping thread:

 The output line format is: